pfondo/sdn-bundle-simulator/README.md

 * Modify the speed of the trace being evaluated.
 * Calculate the average binary rate of the trace.
 * Calculate the average delay of the packets.
+* Calculate the average energy consumption of the device.
 * Calculate the number of flow modifications performed by the algorithm.
-* Calculate the average consumption of the device.
 * Calculate the packet loss.

 ## Compilation